truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingCatalogs.md

 {{< /hint >}}

 ## Managing Catalogs
-Users can manage catalog from the **Catalogs** screen.
+Users can manage the catalog from the **Catalogs** screen.
 Click **Manage Catalogs** at the top right side of the **Discover** screen to open the **Catalogs** screen.

 {{< trueimage src="/images/SCALE/Apps/AppsDiscoverScreen.png" alt="Applications Discover Screen" id="Applications Discover Screen" >}}

-Users can edit, refresh, delete, and view the summary of a catalog by clicking on a catalog to expand and show the options.
+Users can edit, refresh, delete, and view the catalog summary by clicking on a catalog to expand and show the options.

 **Edit** opens the **Edit Catalog** screen where users can change the name SCALE uses to look up a catalog, add other trains to the catalog, or change the trains from which the UI retrieves available applications for the catalog.